 - Hepatic Artery – 100%

-Over the past 3 years, my survival has come down to mere seconds and minutes on several occasions.
+Over the past 3 years, my survival has come down to mere seconds and minutes, and then weeks to days.

 - Immuno Trial: Globally 9 patients globally qualified for keynote trial 158